polymonster/polymonster.github.io/_posts/2021-03-27-not-so-modern-cpp.md

 ### Ditch 'Single Header Library'

-The single header only c++ library is a common pattern these days and it is useful, I use libraries which employ this approach but do not write my own code in this style It is not really what I like to see in a production environment that you have more control over.
+The single header only c++ library is a common pattern these days and it is useful, I use libraries which employ this approach but do not write my own code in this style.
+It is not really what I like to see in a production environment that you have more control over.

 Some header may contain a macOS, Windows and Linux implementation in a single file separated by `#ifdef`'s but for some projects you may need to support many more platforms and I think that the complexity and size of the libraries warrant more consideration.

-Large files with a lot of preprocessor macros for porting can quickly escalate, if you have multiple compile time branches in the file they sometimes can become hard to spot and your file is polluted with many platforms you may not currently be focusing on.
+Large files with a lot of preprocessor macros for porting can quickly escalate, if you have multiple compile time branches in the file they can sometimes become hard to spot and your file is polluted with many platforms you may not currently be focusing on.

 For this reason I find separating interface and implementation with a header file containing an opaque interface and cpp files containing the implementation separated per platform.
 There are a couple of approaches I like to use for this: